mattva01/schooltool/src/schooltool/help/README.txt

 We get an empty string.
 This is because there is no help topic registered for this view yet.
 The help link is only shown, if a contextual help is really available.
-Let's now register a helptopic for the view:
+Let's now register a help topic for the view:

   >>> import os, tempfile
   >>> helpfile = tempfile.mktemp('.txt')